skip to main contentskip to main menuskip to footer Universität Bielefeld Play Search

 WP4: Enhanced Mobility

 In pursuit of its ambition to transform European regions for an inclusive Europe, NEOLAiA will foster inclusive and value-adding mobility opportunities, expanding on traditional modes of academic exchange and internationalization through innovative blended and virtual formats as a fully inclusive, culturally diverse, integrated and transversal element that runs seamlessly through the whole academic experience, for students, researchers, teachers and university staff.
-The initiatives in this WP will aim specifically at:

 • Reducing barriers to mobility by providing increasingly frictionless international experiences to all NEOLAiA students (Task 4.6, Task 4.7), teachers (Task 4.5 COIL), researchers (Task 4.8), and staff (Task 4.3), through a shared recognition of international mobility outcomes in Task 4.1 and Task 4.4;